aa-ahmed-aa/Awesome_Transfer/README.md

 # DevelopeMe
 ### Required pacages
-'Algorithmia','PyQt4'
+' Algorithmia ' , ' PyQt4 ' <br>
-for the build youo gona need 'cx_Freeze'
+for the build you gona need 'cx_Freeze'
 ### Source code
-'gui.py'
+' gui.py ' <br>
-is the file that contain the source that will call the api after you upload your images 'tt.py' is the file that builds the MSI installer customize it as you need <br>
+is the file that contain the source that will call the api after you upload your images ' tt.py ' <br>
+is the file that builds the MSI installer customize it as you need <br>
-run 'python tt.py bdist_msi' to get the installer
+run ' python tt.py bdist_msi ' to get the installer